Uniper explores sale of Russian power plants - sources

 The talks laid bare differing views about prices, two of the people said, adding Uniper was hoping for higher valuations following the recent restart of its lignite-fired power plant Berezovskaya 3.

-The 800 megawatt plant went back online recently after years of repair work following a fire in 2016, but Berezovskaya’s carbon footprint no longer fits with the long-term strategy of Uniper and Finnish parent Fortum, the sources said.
+The 800 megawatt plant went back online recently after years of repair work following a fire in 2016, but Berezovskaya's carbon footprint no longer fits with the long-term strategy of Uniper and Finnish parent Fortum (FORTUM.HE), the sources said.

 Uniper has also held talks with other potential buyers, the people said.